-CCS Architecture, which is known for embracing California modernism and an indoor-outdoor aesthetic, is celebrating its 25th anniversary this year.
+CCS Architecture, which is known for embracing California modernism and an indoor-outdoor aesthetic, celebrated its 25th anniversary last year.
 In recognition of this milestone, we invited the architecture firm’s founder, Cass Calder Smith, to reflect on the evolution of both residential and restaurant design, his sources of inspiration and what’s in store for the business moving forward.

 Q: CCS Architecture has worked on more than 100 restaurants and 50 residences to date.
 Looking back on 25 years in the business, how has the design industry evolved?

 A: The residential design picture has trended to more and more modern, with an emphasis from many clients to work with architects to create iconic masterpieces.
 Likely this is due to the accumulation of wealth—especially in places like the San Francisco Bay Area and the Hamptons.
 When it comes to restaurants, the industry itself from celebrity chefs to the proliferation of world cuisines has gone through major shifts.
 Dining and the knowledge of food has become one of the central elements of our culture.
 There is every kind of restaurant, farmers market, and experts on everything from coffee to kale.
 Sustainability and what’s organic is part of it all, too.
 With all of this, design has become more and more important.